gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 Given that this was a quick weekend project, I kind of lost steam when it came to the icon.
 I'd love a better app icon, as well as a specific document icon, so any [icon designers can step this way](https://github.com/gingerbeardman/stapler/issues/1).

+## Bonus tip

+System Preferences > General > Desktop & Dock > Windows > Close windows when quitting an application = OFF

+Then leave the windows of an app open as you quit it.
+When you next launch the app its windows will restore to their previous size and position.
+If you close the windows first, then the app will restore to having no windows open.

 > ## Thanks
 >
 > My good friend Dave Roberts (Serendipity App Company) for brainstorming why it was so damned difficult to get the app to react differently when a document was opened from Finder.
 Rip it up and start again!
 To Dustin Mierau for kickstarting this trend of remaking forgotten old apps for modern macOS.
 And eternal thanks to [Chris Patterson](https://twitter.com/chrispatterson/status/1822396663425532259) and Ali Rantakari for their apps.